armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/metricstores.md

 - `insert_key`: Your New Relic Insights insert key.
 Supports encrypted value.
 - `host`: The URL to post metric data to.
 In almost all cases, this is set correctly by default and should not be used.
 - `tags`: Your custom tags.
 Please delimit the KVP with colons, e.g. `app:test` `env:dev`

+## Kustomize patch examples

+You can see examples in the `spinnaker-kustomize-patches` repo's [`metric-stores` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/accounts/metric-stores).